k65yang/general_code/cive497/task2/task2.md

 * First term.
 True frequency is 25 Hz.
 Since Nyquist > true frequency, the frequency remains the same.
 * Second term.
 True frequency is 75 Hz.
 Since Nyquist = true frequncy, the alias frequency is 0 Hz.
 * Third term.
 True frequency is 125 Hz.
 Since Nyquist < true frequncy, the alias frequency is 25 Hz.

+## Problem 3 - Issues in Sampling
+a) Quantiziation is the process of constraining continous data to a discrete set.
+For example, continous data can be constrained as intergers, so values such as 4.1 and 4.2 would be rounded down and simply represented as 4.
+This process will induce accuacy errors as decimal points are not longer being stored.
+These types of errors occur when analog-digital converters do not have sufficient bins.
+To avoid this error, if possible, get converters with a greater amount of bins.
+Else, adjust the range to more appropriate values such that the errors would be minimized.

+b) Clipping errors occur when the amplitude of the true signal exceeds the measurement range of the device.
+As a result, what is represented in the time domain graphs are horizontals lines near the peaks and troughs of the measurement record.
+To avoid this error, adjust the range in the measurement instrument to be able to measure all the signal.
+If that is not possible, get better instruments.

+c) Oversampling is when the sampling frequency is much greater than what is required to reconstruct the true frequency.
+As an example, if the true frequency was 2 Hz, oversampling would be using a sampling frequency of 200 Hz.
+It is not necessary to use a sampling frequency that high.
+Oversampling means more data to be processed, which leads to larger file sizes and longer computation times.

+d)